 - the Truth in Negotiations Act (TINA), which requires government contractors to provide cost and pricing data to support their proposals for certain contracts to prevent the government from paying inflated prices.

-The company denied him access to the accounting records necessary to verify the pricing submitted to the government.
-As a result, the whistleblower refused to sign the cost certifications submitted to the government because of his concerns about their accuracy.
+Corporate officials nevertheless would not allow the whistleblower access to the accounting records he needed to verify the pricing submitted to the government, leading him to refuse to sign the cost certifications submitted to the government because of his concerns about their accuracy.
 Instead, he contacted government officials, told them what he saw, and ultimately filed his qui tam complaint.

 Government contracting and procurement fraud prevalent

-The federal government spends more than $500 billion annually buying goods and services—mostly in the defense and healthcare sectors.
+The Institu matter is a classic instance of fraud in government contracting and procurement.
+The federal government spends more than $500 billion annually purchasing goods and services—mostly in the defense and healthcare sectors.
 With trillions more in federal spending now expected to fight the COVID-19 crisis, federal procurement activity is skyrocketing.
 As a result, the risks to the American taxpayer posed by contractors and vendors engaged in fraud have never been greater.
 The government urgently needs corporate insiders with unique visibility and insight into fraudulent conduct—like the whistleblower in the Insitu matter—to step forward and blow the whistle.
 Some of the most significant whistleblower cases—and qui tam rewards—in history have involved government contracting and procurement fraud.